Kingsque/Pokemon-game-Bot/README.md

 - We don't recommend to change the `Command databases like rpg and economy` that we have added in our bot. `If you do so, you will be responsible for any issues and we will not provide any support if we are busy`.
 - We will not be responsible for any issues caused by any individual hosting this bot and cause any harm to any Group `(So don't make someone Group Admin who you don't know just because they are hosting the Bot)`.
 - We prefer that you should not do anything with the aurora.js as it is the main file of the bot which in return can harm your bot.
+- Always try to avoid command spamming by making it private mode or banning spammers in order to save your bot from ban.
+- Do not add or update any dependencies it is required as every dependencies has its own compability with others.
+- Try to use our official api from our api repo.

 <br>